Amsterdam/design-system-prototypes/README.md

 # Amsterdam Design System Prototypes

-A prototyping environment for the React components of the [Amsterdam Design System](https://github.com/Amsterdam/design-system).
+A prototyping environment for the React Library of the [Amsterdam Design System](https://github.com/Amsterdam/design-system).

+## Goals

+- Serve as a showcase of what can be created using the library
+- Identify missing features and experiment with approaches for them
+- Evaluate static designs and finalising the design in the browser

 ## Public website

 All current prototypes are listed here: [amsterdam.github.io/design-system-prototypes](http://amsterdam.github.io/design-system-prototypes).

-## Usage
+## How to use

 Feel welcome to create your own prototype.